nzr-vladimir/git-encoder/README.md

 # git-encoder
-Simple text encoder for different purposes.
+Simple text encoder for different purposes like encoding your secret text, passwords and other.
 Written in Java Swing.